crankin/kingjoe/content/journal/20-march-2023-am.md

 I was told in preparation, I might need a mosquito net.
 No one told me I would need a rat net.

-Teraibwebwe finds a new, large mosquito net, and she a. nd her husband deftly install it, pack my gear in it.
+Teraibwebwe finds a new, large mosquito net, and she and her husband deftly install it, place my gear in it.

 I’m pleased to say that while I was greeted with rain, I met no rats.
 And yet at this very moment, I look up and see two tiny rat turds on the net above me.

-When I finally slept from the tent, the rain has passed, so they were still clouds about, I can see the sun working its way through about two hands rising.
-Frigate, birds, and turns and boobies fly everywhere.
+When I finally stepped from the tent, the rain has passed, there were still clouds about, I can see the sun working its way through about two hands rising.
+Frigate birds and turns and boobies fly everywhere.
 Teraibwebwe has swept around camp.
 Iou has set off, wife behind him, on his bike.
 He is off to catch octopus.